DMOJ/docs/docs/site/api.md

     ],
     "group": "<problem group full name>",
     "points": "<problem points>",
-    "partial": "<whether partials are enabled for this problem>" }
+    "partial": "<whether partials are enabled for this problem>", "is_organization_private": "<whether the problem is private to organizations>", "is_public": "<whether the problem is publicly visible>" }
 ```